 Live TV

-Live TV is watching programs in real time over the internet just when they are being broadcast.
-It is similar to watching traditional TV but without cable over the internet.
+Live TV is watching programs in real-time over the internet, as they are being broadcast.
+It is similar to watching traditional TV, but without the need for cable, over the internet.

 Live TV is ideal for streaming news updates, local weather, talk shows, live sports, and performances.
 Examples of live TV IPTV providers include CBS Sports HQ, Hulu + Live TV, and Sling TV.